 There are three variables with respect to retirement savings:

 By starting now you are maximising the amount of time you have to save for retirement, and in doing so giving yourself the greatest opportunity to achieve your retirement goal.
-One should work with a professional to ascertain how your retirement savings can be best applied.
-Options they will consider include debt reduction, direct investments options and superannuation.
+It is important to seek financial advice from a professional to ascertain how your retirement savings can be best applied.
+Options they will consider include debt reduction, direct investment options and superannuation.

-There are many tools online which assist in calculating the amount required to fund retirement.
+There are many online tools that can assist in calculating the amount required to fund your retirement.
 Many of these tools ignore the Age Pension.
 Most people will qualify for at least part of an Age Pension.
 By structuring assets and income appropriately you may be able to maximise this benefit.

-People are living longer.
-The average life expectancy for a man age 65 has increased from 78 years of age in 1977 to 84 years of age and that of a woman age 65 to 87 years of age in 2017.* Life expectancy continues to increase, and many people live quite a bit longer than the average.
+People are now living longer.
+The average life expectancy for a man aged 65 has increased from 78 years of age in 1977 to 84 years of age and that of a woman aged 65 to 87 years of age in 2017.* Life expectancy continues to increase, and many people live longer than the average.

 Retirement is the third phase of our life and for most will last beyond two decades, and for many, over 30 years.
-When assessing capital needs it is important to plan on this longevity to ensure we do no outlive our resources.
+When assessing capital needs it is important to plan for this longevity to ensure we do not outlive our resources.

-It’s important to start planning early to plan for an enjoyable and comfortable retirement.
+It’s important to start planning early for an enjoyable and comfortable retirement.
 Retirement funding is insufficient in Australia according to a range of key reports along with the average super fund balance of Australians.
-Retirement funding is not enough to fund a ‘çomfortable’ or’modest’retirement lifestyle as outlined by ASFA Retirement Standard.
-Many Australians retirees will have to rely on the Age Pension to fund their retirement.
+Retirement funding is not enough to fund a ‘comfortable’ or modest retirement lifestyle as outlined by ASFA Retirement Standard.
+Many Australian retirees will have to rely on the Age Pension to fund their retirement.

 Making sure you are prepared for retirement is essential when it comes to ensuring you are going to be financially secure.
 Whether you are looking at retiring in the short term or the long term, it is important you begin retirement planning as soon as possible.